AssetFetch/spec/spec.md

 At this point the interaction is complete and the user MAY start a new query for assets.

 ## 3.2.
 Sequence Diagram
-The following diagrams illustrate the general flow of information between the user,[their client software](#client) and the provider as well as the most important actions taken by each party.
+The following diagrams illustrate the general flow of information between the user, the client software and the provider as well as the most important actions taken by each party.

 ### 3.2.1.
 Simple Version
 This diagram shows a simple implementation without any ability for dynamic filtering or dynamically generated implementations and without requiring authentication or unlocking.